calebrwalk5/contribot/README.md

 # contribot
-A discord bot anyone can contribute to.
+A discord bot anyone can contribute to.\
+Credits to eritislami for evobot command handler